 After a 2011 tax law change, the estate tax exemption is big and portable, so fewer people will pay it.
 For 2020, the exemption is $11,580,000.
-Plus, if you are married, you can pass all assets to a spouse without triggering an estate tax.
+Plus, you can pass all assets to a spouse without triggering an estate tax if you are married.

 For example, for a couple with a net worth of $20,000,000, when one passes away, the other can receive all those assets without triggering any estate taxes.
 Also, the second spouse can add their spouse’s unused $11,580,000 exemption to theirs, making theirs $23,160,000.

-With a net worth of $3,900,000 and a current exemption of $23,160,000, which goes up with inflation, there is no need for any strategies for reducing federal estate taxes, so we can focus on who gets what and when.
+With a net worth of $3,900,000 and a current exemption of $23,160,000, which goes up with inflation, there is no need for any strategies to reduce federal estate taxes, so we can focus on who gets what when.
 (Your state may have a lower threshold.)

 You can retitle your home, municipal bond portfolio, blue-chip stocks, and global funds to the new trust (assuming the latter two are not in a retirement account).
 You can also add personal items to the trust using a schedule listing who owns what items and naming who gets them.